phuongquan/mantis-templates/README.md

 # mantis-templates

 This repository contains templates for creating bespoke `mantis` reports.
+Remember to choose the branch that corresponds to the version of `mantis` you are using.

 Run the `main.R` file to generate the example reports.